top of page

 The Repetition Loop, Why You Keep Falling into the Same Emotional Traps

-Why We Repeat Emotional Traps
+Why We Fall into Emotional Traps

 Our brains are wired for survival, not self-fulfillment.
-When something painful happens (like neglect, rejection, betrayal, or emotional invalidation), our nervous system forms a shortcut to help us “never feel that again.”
+When something painful happens—like neglect, rejection, betrayal, or emotional invalidation—our nervous system forms a shortcut to help us “never feel that again.”
 These shortcuts become emotional reflexes.

 Here’s why repetition happens: